linroger/Finance-Notes-and-Marginalia/Financial Markets and Institutions/III. Liquidity of Assets/Class 5- Private Information, Liquidity, and Securitization/The High Frequency Arms Race.md

 - Joke at the time: next innovation will be to dig a tunnel,  avoiding the planet's pesky curvature.
 - Joke isn't that funny … Spread's cable is already obsolete!
 - Not tunnels,  but microwaves (rst 10ms,  then 9ms,  now 8ms).
-- Analogous races occurring throughout the [[Contemporary Financial Intermediation Notes|financial system]],  sometimes measured as minutely as microseconds or nanoseconds
+- Analogous races occurring throughout the [financial system](../../../Contemporary%20Financial%20Intermediation%20Notes/Contemporary%20Financial%20Intermediation%20Notes.md),  sometimes measured as minutely as microseconds or nanoseconds

 # Brief Description Of The Continuous Limit Order Book